 Yin Chuin’s principal area of practice is Maritime & Aviation.
 He concentrates on banking and asset finance transactions, with a particular focus in the maritime and offshore sectors.
 He is dual-qualified in both Singapore and Malaysia, and regularly advises lenders, bondholders, equity investors, trusts, owners and lessees in lending, leasing and debt restructuring matters involving vessels, offshore assets, aircrafts and equipment.

-Yin Chuin is concurrently a Partner in Allen & Gledhill LLP, the Firm's associate firm in Singapore.
+Yin Chuin joined Allen & Gledhill, the Firm’s associate firm in Singapore as an Associate after completing his pupillage in 2004.
+He is concurrently a Partner in Allen & Gledhill.
 To read more about his practice in Singapore, please click here.

 - Acted as Malaysian counsel to a Singapore bank in connection with the restructuring of approximately US$150 million facilities made to a Singapore oil and gas company.
 The matter involved the taking of security over 10 vessels, and involved five jurisdictions: Singapore, Malaysia, Vanuatu, Liberia and Mauritius.